 Both journeys were about the same price and duration, but I find trains incredibly relaxing and was much happier in the Chunnel than the air.

 - ~175 euros, including subway and bus rides, for transportation

 - ~68 pounds for hostels

 - ~45 pounds for food and drink (three real meals, a couple of drinks, and the rest was free breakfast from the hostel or small snacks from coffee shops to tide me over)

 Converted to dollars, that’s about $450 for a five-day trip.
 It could have been much cheaper if I’d been a tidier planner, but I wasn’t quite on my game for this jaunt.

 Lodging: Primarily at the Walrus Waterloo, basically located in Waterloo Station, though I found the train noises pleasant rather than disturbing (possible remnants of a New York City desensitization to noise).
 A cozy pub makes up the ground floor, with discount drinks for guests.
-Rooms were a bit cramped but clean, beds were shockingly comfortable (I’d even say cloud-like), and facilities were tidy and attended to.
-Cost was rather steep for a hostel (living up to London’s reputation) but ultimately worth its central location and pleasantness – 56 pounds for 3 nights.
+Rooms were a bit cramped but clean, beds were shockingly comfortable (I’d even say cloud-like), and facilities were tidy and attended-to.
+Cost was rather steep for a hostel (living up to London’s reputation) but ultimately worth its central location and pleasantness, at 56 pounds for 3 nights.